Notice of Pre-AIA or AIA Status

 Claims 1-9 are rejected under 35 U.S.C.
 103 as being unpatentable over Lee (US 20200227455) in view of Chung (US 20220173146).

 Regarding claim 1.
-Fig 5 of Lee discloses An image sensing device comprising:
+Fig. 5 of Lee discloses an image sensing device comprising:

-a second light shielding structure 400 configured to block reflected light from entering the image pixel region and disposed over the first light shielding structure, the second light shielding structure extending from the first light shielding structure toward the color filter layer and having a predetermined height that allows the second light shielding structure to penetrate the color filter layer (Fig 5).
+Further, the second light shielding structure extends from the first light shielding structure toward the color filter layer and has a predetermined height allowing the second light shielding structure to penetrate the color filter layer.
+See Fig. 5.

-However, Fig 2A of Chung discloses a top surface of the second light shielding structure 175 [0048] extends higher than a top surface of the color filter layer 170.
+However, Chung discloses a second light shielding structure 175 having a top surface extending higher than a top surface of color filter layer 170.
+See Chung [0048] and Fig. 2A.

 Regarding claim 2.
 Lee in view of Chung discloses The image sensing device according to claim 1, Lee discloses wherein: